How my couponing has evolved over the past 7 years

 One of my goals for 2015 is to start saving money on our grocery bill again, but without spending a lot of time doing it.
 Here’s my plan:

 - Take advantage of cash-back rebate offers

-- Contact my favourite vegan food brands and ask for coupons every 6 months
+- Contact my favorite vegan food brands and ask for coupons every 6 months

-- Follow my favourite vegan food brands on Facebook and watch for special offers and contests (I’ve won a bunch of free coupons doing this!)
+- Follow my favorite vegan food brands on Facebook and watch for special offers and contests (I’ve won a bunch of free coupons doing this!)

-- Continue to shop at our favourite grocery store, Organic Garage, only for the dirty dozen and sale items
+- Continue to shop at our favorite grocery store, Organic Garage, only for the dirty dozen and sale items

-- Continue to get grocery delivery from Grocery Gateway, for all other produce and groceries we need (paying special attention to sale items)
+- Continue to get grocery delivery from Grocery Gateway, for all other products and groceries we need (paying special attention to sale items)